-With the Prohibition in the 1920s, in some communities laws were passed in to outlaw the growler entirely.
-But by 1933, the Prohibition was repealed.
+With the Prohibition in the 1920s, some communities passed laws to outlaw the growler entirely, but by 1933, the Prohibition was repealed.

 Before World War II, the city kids brought covered buckets of draft beer from a local bar or brewery to workers at lunch time or to their parents at dinner time, a practice called “rushing the growler.”